Mission Crusade Initiation Ceremony

 Initiation Ceremony

 All present shall invoke Jesus Christ in prayer.
-If the officiating member would like to begin the ceremony with a speech they can.
+If the Officiant would like to begin the ceremony with a speech they can.

 Then: All make the Sign of the Cross.
 All in silence shall kneel and ask God to dwell in the hearts of those present.
 “Dwell in our hearts.”

-After a long period of silence, all stand once the officiating member stands, and when all are standing, the officiating member says the words of the prophets.
+After a long period of silence, all stand once the Officiant stands, and when all are standing, the Officiant says the words of the prophets.

 “Speak, Lord, for thy servant heareth.”
 (1 Samuel 3:9)